Should You Get a Prenup? We Vote Yes

 You may want to protect your assets if you come into the marriage with a higher financial worth than your spouse.
 An example, says Rodgers, is seen through an engaged couple in their early 30s.
 "Lisa purchased a condo a year before she met John.
 Since she and John have been dating, he moved in and now pays 'rent' to Lisa.
 Lisa wants to make sure that even after they are married, her condo remains hers, and hers alone.
 She wants to protect both her initial investment of the down payment, as well as any appreciation that may accrue on the condo during their marriage, even while John is living there," she explains.
 "In their prenup, Lisa can list the condo as her separate property, and specify that any appreciation on the condo, as well as her initial investment, should remain hers and hers alone.
 If the condo gets sold in the future, the proceeds will be Lisa's separate property.
 If the proceeds from the sale get rolled into a joint marital home that Lisa and John buy together, her prenup can specify that the funds from the sale of her condo should remain her separate property, and not become marital (or community) property.
 Why does this matter?
 Depending on what state the couple lives in and the length of the marriage, the condo that Lisa bought could become marital property and subject to division in a divorce.
 A prenup allows the couple to prevent this scenario."

-One or both of you receives sizable gifts from loved ones.
+One or both of you has received sizable gifts.

 One or both of you will receive an inheritance.